jaeksoft/opensearchserver/src/doc/en/documentation/tutorials/crawling_a_database.md

 ![Table categories](database_table_categories.png)

-A query allowing for retrieval of every useful information would be for instance:
+A query to retrieve all useful information might be:

 ```sql
 SELECT a.id, a.title, a.content, a.date_created, c.name as category, CONCAT(au.lastname, ' ', au.firstname) as author, UNIX_TIMESTAMP() as time